 Another routine established in our workplace lifestyle is one of sitting too long or repeatedly carrying out the same task without taking a break.
 With computer work becoming a large part of what many of us do every day, the way in which we engage in that work can determine whether or not it becomes a useful tool or a contributor to health problems.

 Machine handling, tool operation, physical labour and manual material use require us to adapt our bodies to the task.
 Normally, especially with machines, the tool should make the work easier and in most cases it does.
 Unfortunately, the weakest link in that operation will most often be the human component.
-We can train our bodies into being able to do certain tasks, however this may narrow the parameters by which our body knows how to do things if we don’t remind it that it can do more than just what we use it for every day.
+We can train our bodies into being able to do certain tasks, however this may narrow the parameters by which our Healthy Body knows how to do things if we don’t remind it that it can do more than just what we use it for every day.

 These are all important examples of how unhealthy habits from many different work environments can affect our health.